awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 + Be a superuser\.
 + Have a grant privilege for that object and privilege\.

-For example, the following command gives the user HR the ability both to perform SELECT commands on the employees table and to grant and revoke the same privilege for other users:
+For example, the following command enables the user HR both to perform SELECT commands on the employees table and to grant and revoke the same privilege for other users\.

 ```
 grant select on table employees to HR with grant option;
 ```

-Note that HR can't grant privileges for any operation other than SELECT, or on any other table than employees\.
+HR can't grant privileges for any operation other than SELECT, or on any other table than employees\.

-Having privileges granted on a view does not imply having privileges on the underlying tables\.
-Similarly, having privileges granted on a schema does not imply having privileges on the tables in the schema\.
+Having privileges granted on a view doesn't imply having privileges on the underlying tables\.
+Similarly, having privileges granted on a schema doesn't imply having privileges on the tables in the schema\.
 You need to grant access to the underlying tables explicitly\.

 Superusers can access all objects regardless of GRANT and REVOKE commands that set object privileges\.